Brioflator/FolderSynchronizer/README.md

 - it may be needed to provide the full path of the python executable
 - the provided time MUST be in seconds
 - the log file will be created ate the specified path if it does not exist

+  ### The provided folders and log file are for testing purpose.
+The code works with any given folders and files